This first module provides participants with an overview of the Common Data Service architecture and where the extension points are as a developer.

 Although the Common Data Service and Model-driven apps have quite some out of the box customization options, many companies have requirements which can only be met by extending the existing feature set of the Common Data Service.

-This course is targeting developers who have limited Common Data Service and Model-driven apps development skills.
+This course is targeting developers who have none or very limited development skills with the Power Platform and Model-driven apps.

 Before attending the course, delegates must have the following prerequisite knowledge